euvinkeel/euvinkeel.github.io/content/tango/Progress Update 5.md

 * I'll use rive files for each tile
 	* tiles must track react to changes on some consistent coordinate they're assigned to

 I understand that the way to animate stuff programmatically with JS is to change the CSS style, but I was wondering what would be the most performant.
 Changing CSS properties by making a template string and then assigning a string that has to be parsed in the background just doesn't sit well with me, when I'm used to setting strict numbers to move things around.
 Why am I typing out the string "transform:" to set numeric values?

 Anyway, because I really like using springs for smooth animations, I looked into react-spring.
 Reading documentations for libraries that you've sort of worked with in a completely different context can be a challenge because you're trying to re-wire all of your assumptions.
-That said, I found really cool example projects that I could learn from.
+That said, I found example projects that I could learn from.

 https://codesandbox.io/p/sandbox/mdovb?file=%2Fsrc%2FuseMedia.ts%3A6%2C27